-- The standards in this section 4300 apply to an actuary's advice when the capitalized value of a pension plan's benefits is needed for calculating the value of family property at the breakdown of the marriage of a plan member. - For the purposes of this section 4300, "plan" means "pension plan" and is broadly defined, including not only a plan that is registered under the federal Income Tax Act but also an unregistered plan, such as a retirement compensation arrangement and an unfunded pension plan. - The standards in this section 4300 do not apply when the purpose of the calculation is to calculate an amount, in respect of a pension benefit, to be paid:
+- .01 The standards in this Section 4300 apply to an actuary's advice when the capitalized value of a pension plan's benefits is needed for calculating the value of family property at the breakdown of the marriage of a plan member. - ^{.02} For the purposes of this Section 4300, "plan" means "pension plan" and is broadly defined, including not only a plan which is registered under the federal Income Tax Act but also an unregistered plan, such as a retirement compensation arrangement and an unfunded pension plan. - .03 The standards in this Section 4300 do not apply when calculating a benefit whose value is permitted to be transferred from the plan the purpose of the calculation is to calculate an amount, in respect of a pension benefit to be paid :

-by the plan to the plan member or beneficiary as a result of the plan member's death or termination of membership, or by a party other than the plan in connection with litigation other than in respect of a marriage breakdown.
+by the plan to the plan member or beneficiary as a result of the plan member's death or termination of membership; or by a party other than the plan in connection with litigation other than in respect of marriage breakdown.

-The standards in this section 4300 may provide useful guidance for similar calculations for other deferred compensation arrangements, such as a partnership retirement buy-out agreement, a sick leave buy-out plan, and a retirement lump sum allowance, but they do not provide useful guidance for current compensation arrangements such as group life and disability insurance.
+The standards in this Section 4300 may provide useful guidance for corresponding calculations for other deferred compensation arrangements, such as a partnership retirement buy-out agreement, a sick leave buy-out plan, and a retirement lump sum allowance, but they do not provide useful guidance for current compensation arrangements, such as group life and disability insurance.